Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I negotiate rent increases?

-If you’ve received a rental increase notice from your landlord, you can try to negotiate it with either your landlord or their property manager.
+Yes, if you’ve received a rental increase notice from your landlord, you can try to negotiate it with either your landlord or their property manager.

 If you’ve been a reliable and loyal tenant, you can build a case to justify why your landlord should reduce the amount of the rent increase.
 If similar apartments in the area are going for less rent, get quotes and bring them with you to negotiate.
 You could even threaten to leave after your lease ends.
 A smart landlord won’t want to lose a good tenant.